JackJey/trust-token-demo/README.md

 ### If necessary, install cmake

-To build this demo you will need the [cmake build tool](https://cmake.org/download/), which is pre-installed on many Linux distributions.
-On MacOS, you can use [Homebrew](https://brew.sh/) to install cmake.
+To build this demo you will need the [cmake build tool](https://cmake.org/download/).

 ### Install BoringSSL